-The Cubs hire future Hall of Famer Roger Bresnahan to manage the team.
-The former Cardinal skipper will stay for just a year as Chicago finishes the season in fourth place with a 73-80 record.
+The Cubs hire future Hall of Fame catcher Roger Bresnahan to manage the team.
+The former Cardinal skipper stays for just one year, with Chicago finishing in fourth place with a 73-80 record.

-Wanting to stay in California, minor leaguer Chuck Connors , an infielder for the PCL's Los Angeles Angels, becomes the first player to refuse to participate in the major league draft.
-The former Cub first baseman's refusal to leave the Pacific Coast League allows the minor leagues to ask for more money for big league talent.
+PCL's Los Angeles Angels infielder and future star of TV's The Rifleman, Chuck Connors, citing he wants to stay in California, becomes the first player to refuse to participate in the major league draft.
+The former Cub first baseman's desire not to leave the Pacific Coast League allows the minor leagues to ask for more money for big-league talent.

-The A's hire Lou Boudreau to replace skipper Eddie Joost, who is given his unconditional release as a player-manager.
+Lou Boudreau replaces A's skipper Eddie Joost, who was given his unconditional release as a player-manager.
 During his three-year tenure in Kansas City, the future Hall of Famer will pilot the second-division club to a 151-260 record.

-Harry Craft is replaced by Bob Elliott as the A's manager.
-During his three-year stint in Kansas City, 'Wildfire' compiled a 162-196 (.453) record, finishing in seventh place each season.
+Bob Elliott replaces Harry Craft as the A's manager.
+During his three-year stint in Kansas City, 'Wildfire' will compile a 162-196 (.453) record, finishing seventh each season in the eight-team circuit.

-After finishing the Cy Young season with a 27-9 record and a league-leading 1.73 ERA, Sandy Koufax shocks the baseball world by announcing his retirement at the age of 30.
-The southpaw, who has thrown four no-hitters and set the single season strikeout record last year with 382, cites his arthritic arm and the fear of permanent damage as the reason for placing himself on the voluntarily retired list.
+After finishing the Cy Young season with a 27-9 record and a league-leading 1.73 ERA, 30-year-old Sandy Koufax shocks the baseball world by announcing his retirement.
+The southpaw, who has thrown four no-hitters and set the single-season strikeout record last year with 382, cites his arthritic arm and the fear of permanent damage as the reason for placing himself on the voluntarily retired list.

-After batting nearly .400 all season, Royal third baseman George Brett (.390, 24, 118) easily wins the American League's MVP.
-Reggie Jackson, Goose Gossage, and Willie Wilson also receive first-place votes.
+Royals' third baseman George Brett (.390, 24, 118), after batting nearly .400 all season, easily wins the American League's MVP Award.
+Reggie Jackson, Goose Gossage, and Willie Wilson also received first-place votes.